uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 calculation.</br>
->e. [retrieve the end-of-year Income Tax and National Insurance contribution estimates](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-end-of-year-estimate_get_accordion) for a given NINO and Calculation ID – This end point provides a forecast of how much Income tax and NICs could be due for the full year based on the Income submitted for a period</br>
+>e. [retrieve the end-of-year Income Tax and National Insurance contribution estimates](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-end-of-year-estimate_get_accordion) for a given NINO and Calculation ID – This end point provides a forecast of how much Income Tax and NICs could be due for the full year based on the Income submitted for a period</br>
 >f. [retrieve 'info', 'warning' and 'error' level messages](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-messages_get_accordion) linked to a Calculation ID –
 If any validation warnings or errors are generated this endpoint enables software to find out what those warnings or errors are.</br>